vikrantmehta123/iitm-pdsa-leet-code/Arrays, Lists, Stacks, Queues, Hashing/Questions.md

 ## 2. [Longest Consecutive Sequence](https://leetcode.com/problems/longest-consecutive-sequence/description/)

 ### 2.1 Brute Force
 - For every element, iterate over the array to check if the next element exists in the array.
-Keep doing this while such next element exists in the array.
+Keep doing this as long as the next element is found.
-- Keep counter for each, and take the maximum.
+- Keep a counter for each sequence, and track the maximum.
-- Complexity: $O(n^2)$.
-But we need $O(n)$ solution.
+- Time Complexity: $O(n^2)$.
+But we are told to find an $O(n)$ solution!

-### 2.2 Using Sets
+### 2.2 Improved Approach Using Sets

+🧠 Deep Dive:

-- In the brute force approach, we had to iterate over the entire unsorted array to find out if the next element existed in the array.
-Can we convert this array into a data structure that will tell us whether the next element exists in constant time?
-We can use **sets** for this purpose.
+In the brute-force approach, we had to iterate through the entire unsorted array to check if the next element existed.
+Is there a way to optimize this check?
+**Hint**: Consider using a data structure that allows constant-time lookups.

+We can use **set** data structure to serve this purpose!

-- Further, think about this: Let's say you use sets.
-How would you solve this?
+How would you solve this using sets?
-    - For every number, while next number exists, keep searching and incrementing a count.
+- For each number, while the next consecutive number exists, keep counting.
-    - In this approach, each number is getting checked more than once.
-    - Complexity: O(n^2)
-- Can we do better?
+- However, if we use this method directly, some numbers may be checked more than once, leading to $O(n^2)$ time complexity.
+Can we do better?

-    - Yes!
-Think: which numbers can be the start of a consecutive sequence?
+Which numbers can start a consecutive sequence?
-    - Those numbers ```n``` that don't have ```n-1``` in the set.
-Only these numbers can be starting points of a longest consecutive sequence.
-Can you think why?
+- Only those numbers ```n``` where ```n-1``` is not in the set.
+Only these numbers can be the starting points of the longest consecutive sequence.
+Can you see why?
-    - So, we can first find out these starting points of a sequence, and then run the loop on these elements only.
+- By finding these starting points, we can run our loop efficiently on only these elements.
-    - Complexity: O(n).
-If you observe carefully, each number is getting checked only once with this approach.
+- Time Complexity: $O(n)$
+- Space Complexity: $O(n)$

 #### Code:
 ```